 Although atheists have been growing in numbers, they do remain a minority.
 But do you think that the majority opinion is always right?
 I don’t.
 There is a logical fallacy known as argumentum ad populum.
 It tries to persuade people of a belief on the basis that it is more popular.
 But sometimes a belief is more popular for reasons that have nothing to do with whether or not it is true.
 Belief in God is a good example of a belief that is widely held for reasons other than its truth.

 One of the biggest is religious persecution.
 For centuries, the Catholic Church persecuted people who believed differently, such as heretics, Jews, Muslims, and atheists.
 It wasn’t until the invention of the printing press that the Catholic Church started to lose its grip on public opinion.
 It was thanks to the printing press that Lutheranism became a real rival to Catholicism.
 Even so, some form of Christianity normally remained the state religion in European countries.
 To this day, Anglicanism is the state religion in England.
-Although Britain allows freedom of religion, the Queen is the titular head of the Anglican Church, and 26 bishops have reserved seats in the House of Lords.
+Although Britain allows freedom of religion, the ruling monarch, whether king or queen, is the titular head of the Anglican Church, and 26 bishops have reserved seats in the House of Lords.

 It was the United States that first took the lead in giving people freedom of religion.
 One of the founding fathers of the United States was an Englishman named Thomas Paine, whose book The Age of Reason was very critical of the Bible.
 The first amendment to the US Constitution established freedom of religion, freedom of speech, and freedom of the press, which were all important conditions for allowing atheism to grow more popular.
 Even so, Paine’s rejection of Christianity did not sweep America by storm, and most Americans remained Christian.